Push Notifications: Frequently Asked Questions

 A push notification with a platform specified here will only be sent if a customer has a device with that platform!

-I need [FEATURE]!
+I need a new feature!
 When will you add it?

 If you find that push notifications are missing a critical feature, let us know what it is, and what kind of messages you’d like to send using it.
 As an intermediate workaround, webhooks are really powerful!